Got deer and need screening? Here is a list 6 wonderful plants for a deer resistant screen.

-Whether you just want to block off an ugly view, dampen noise or you just desire a space that is all yours and yours alone, sometimes you just want your privacy.
-There are many plants that can get the job done.
-These 6 wonderful plants work even if you have deer.
+Whether you’re looking to block off an ugly view, dampen noise pollution, or you simply desire some solitude, sometimes you just need a bit more privacy.
+There are many natural ways to enclose your property that are both visually pleasing and effective.
+These 6 plants are great screening options, even if you have deer!

 Japanese Cedar (Cryptomeria japonica)